atomvm/AtomVM/doc/README.md

     (sphinx) shell$ python3 -m pip install rinohtype (sphinx) shell$ python3 -m pip install pillow

-There is also a reqirements.txt to simplify installing all of the dependancies at once.
+There is also a reqirements.txt to simplify installing all of the dependencies at once.

     shell$ python3 -m venv $HOME/python-env/sphinx
     shell$ . $HOME/python-env/sphinx/bin/activate